 Poster abstracts submitted to NCURA should serve as the initial report of knowledge, experience, or best practices in the field of research Administration.
 Submissions are evaluated by a review committee.

-A well-written abstract is more likely to be considered as a finalist, and ultimately for a recognition award.
-To expedite the review process, to assure effective communication, and to elevate the work toward the recognition award following the general suggestions will be helpful in submitting your abstract and description.
+A well-written abstract is more likely to be considered as a finalist and, ultimately, for a recognition award.
+To expedite the review process, to assure effective communication, and to elevate the work toward the recognition award following, the following general suggestions will be helpful in submitting your abstract and description.

 - Check for proper spelling and grammar.

 - Use a standard typeface, such as Times Roman with a font size of 12.

 - It is important to keep nonstandard abbreviations/acronyms to a minimum, to allow for readability and understanding.

 - Do not include tables, figures, or graphs in the abstract.
 Such content is appropriate for the poster.

 - Abstract should be 250 words or less and should summarize the overall objectives being presented in the poster.
 This can be included in bullet point format if preferred.